SneezyG/NeuraDocs/README.md

-# 🧠 NeuraDocs – A Rag AI-powered backend that answer questions using internal documentation.
+# 🧠 NeuraDocs – A Rag AI-powered System that answer questions using internal documentation.

-**NeuraDocs** is an API service that answers technical questions using your company's internal PDF documentation.
+**NeuraDocs** is an intelligent system that answers technical questions using your company's internal PDF documentation.
 It leverages Retrieval-Augmented Generation (RAG) to ground responses in your own knowledge base, enabling fast, accurate, and explainable answers.

 ## [See NeuraDocs Code Repo](https://github.com/SneezyG/NeuraDocs)